We must not lose momentum in initiatives to support Ukrainian HE

 Despite the experience of the pandemic, during which university teaching moved very rapidly online, I was also somewhat uneasy at the speed of the required action regarding Ukraine.
 But while the twinning arrangements were forged quickly, care was taken to find the right partners, underlining again that universities can be surprisingly fleet of foot when circumstances require it.

-More than two years on from the start of the war, I was aware of the successful outcomes of my own institution's twinning partnership with Kherson State University, focused on offering both emotional and practical support to an academic community under siege.
+More than two years on from the start of the war, I was aware of the successful outcomes of the twinning partnership between my own institution, the University of Kent, and Kherson State University, focused on offering both emotional and practical support to an academic community under siege.
 However, I wanted to learn more about the broader impact of this scheme – which was also showcased this week at Cormack’s Ukraine Twinning conference, hosted at Vistula University.

 This curiosity led me to establish the Ukraine Twinning Voices (UTV) interview series, an opportunity to collect accounts of resilience and determination from five of the 100+ pairs of twins, each with shared ambitions and unique challenges.
 The common messages are important not only for sustaining attention on the ongoing needs of Ukraine but also for informing our sector’s potential responses to future crises in different global regions.